abruzzi/patterns-for-state-management-in-react/README.md

 ## Understanding the community

-The concept of headless components isn't novel, it has existed for some time but hasn't been widely acknowledged or incorporated into projects.
-However, several libraries have adopted the headless component pattern, promoting the development of accessible, adaptable, and reusable components.
+The concept of Headless Components isn't novel, it has existed for some time but hasn't been widely acknowledged or incorporated into projects.
+However, several libraries have adopted the Headless Component pattern, promoting the development of accessible, adaptable, and reusable components.
 Some of these libraries have already gained significant traction within the community:

 - **[React ARIA](https://react-spectrum.adobe.com/react-aria/)**: A library from Adobe that provides accessibility primitives and hooks for building inclusive React applications.
 It offers a collection of hooks to manage keyboard interactions, focus management, and ARIA annotations, making it easier to create accessible UI components.